wuegaki/wuegaki.github.io/output.md

 #### Monographs

-- **Uegaki, Wataru**. accepted. *Question orientedness and the semantics of clausal complementation*.
+- **Uegaki, Wataru**. in press. *Question orientedness and the semantics of clausal complementation*.
 Studies in Linguistics and Philosophy series, Springer.

 <!-- ### Published or accepted works -->